-The proliferation of Irish whiskeys over the past few years has been a welcome sight for sore eyes.
-With so many new products vying for our attention, the biggest issue is sorting through the clutter to find the cream of the crop.
-To help with this endeavor, we've enlisted two whiskey pros.
+The Irish whiskey renaissance has been a long time coming.
+With so many new products vying for your attention, the hardest part is sorting through the clutter to find the cream of the crop.
+To help, we enlisted two whiskey pros.

-Chad Berkey is a partner at San Diego’s Cordova Bar, after formerly helming Aero Club, which had a whiskey list pushing 1,000 strong.
-At his new spot, Berkey had to shave down the menu to a fraction of what he’s used to.
-Needless to say, he was ready for our challenge.
-"Choosing just the essentials is basically what we did here," he says.
+Chad Berkey is a partner at San Diego’s Cordova Bar and formerly helmed Aero Club, which had a whiskey list pushing 1,000 strong.
+At his newer spot, Berkey pared the menu down to a fraction of what he’d been used to.
+“Choosing just the essentials is basically what we did,” he says.
 “Everything was handpicked for a reason.”

-Brett Pontoni, meanwhile, is the spirits buyer for Binny’s, a Chicago chain that’s also respected as a leading online liquor store.
-He knows exactly what any Irish whiskey drinker needs to have on hand.
+Brett Pontoni is the spirits buyer for Binny’s, a Chicago chain that’s also respected as a leading online liquor store.
+He knows exactly what an Irish-whiskey drinker needs to have on hand.

-Together, the duo chime in to make their picks for the top five essential Irish whiskeys for your home bar.
+Here are their picks for the five essential Irish whiskeys for your home bar.

-Berkey and Pontoni both chose Redbreast 12-year-old among their selections.
-"It’s a classic example of pure pot-still style, with loads of apples and pear fruit character, and an oily, almost buttery palate,” says Pontoni.
-He's referring to a style of production characterized by a mixture of malted and unmalted barley in the mash bill, along with pot-still distillation.
+Berkey and Pontoni each chose Redbreast 12 Year Old for their shortlist.“It’s a classic example of pure pot-still style, with loads of apples and pear fruit character, and an oily, almost buttery palate,” says Pontoni.
+The pot-still style of production is characterized by a mixture of malted and unmalted barley in the mash bill, and pot-still distillation.

-“Redbreast 12 straddles the line between the light, fruity style most people associate with Irish whiskey and the richer, more layered style of scotch single malt," says Pontoni.
-"This is a great example of the quintessential Irish style of distillation.”
+“Redbreast 12 straddles the line between the light, fruity style most people associate with Irish whiskey and the richer, more layered style of scotch single malt,” he adds.
+“This is a great example of the quintessential Irish style of distillation.”

-For his next pick, Pontoni turned to a different style of whiskey and the company that brought distillation back to Dublin: Teeling single grain.
-"Grain can be the lightest of whiskey but not here," he says.
-"It’s slightly floral with complex layers of apples, and apricots with baking spice.
-It’s seemingly light yet oily on the palate, and the use of ex-cabernet barrels makes this unique and certainly has to be a main contributor to the complexity.”
+“Grain can be the lightest style of whiskey but not here,” says Pontoni.
+“It’s slightly floral with complex layers of apples, and apricots with baking spice.
+It’s oily on the palate, and the use of ex-cabernet barrels makes this unique and has to be a main contributor to the complexity.”